 Just look at them:

 Created by playwright Ella Hickson (The Writer) and sound designers Ben and Max Ringham, ANNAis directed by Natalie Abrahami with real ingenuity, as individual audio headsets are used to give us a unique perspective on a play, directly from the viewpoint of Phoebe Fox’s Anna.
 It didn’t work for me.

-ANNA is booking at the National Theatre until 15th June
+Running time: 65 minutes (without interval) Photos: Johan Persson ANNA is booking at the National Theatre until 15th June

-The Writer is booking at the Almeida Theatre until 26th May
+Running time: 2 hours (without interval) The Writer is booking at the Almeida Theatre until 26th May

 PS: I did really enjoy, I’m just going to let other people do the heavy lifting in probing it apart!